Coinemy/coapy/_sources/domain.txt

     succeeded.

-  + Success and failure may be communicated through transport-layer notifications (e.g., a message may fail if it is rejected by transport security checks).
+  + Success and failure may be communicated through transport-layer notifications (e.g., a message transmission may fail if it is rejected by transport security checks).

   + Success and failure may be communicated through exchange-layer notifications (e.g., a request message transmission may succeed if a